repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 3. Connecting to your AI Agent

-To use the MCP server with a tool like Claude Code, you simply add the repowise MCP endpoint to your configuration.
-This transforms your agent from a simple text-generator into a codebase-aware engineer.
+To use the MCP server with a tool like Claude Code, add the repowise MCP endpoint to your configuration.
+This gives your agent structured codebase tools instead of raw file search.

 {